PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: Evaluation

 \textbf{Metrics.} We employ two metrics to quantify jailbreak effectiveness and efficiency. (i) \textit{Attack Success Rate (ASR)}.
-We use ASR to quantify the effectiveness of adversarial inputs in bypassing a target model’s safety mechanisms.
-A jailbreak is considered successful if the model generates a harmful response, as judged by an external safety classifier $\mathcal{R}_{J}$~\cite{hades}.
-ASR is then defined as the proportion of malicious instructions that lead to successful jailbreaks over the total number of instructions.
-A higher ASR indicates a stronger jailbreak method and reflects greater vulnerability of the model to adversarial prompts. (ii) \textit{Harmfulness Score (HS):} Following Zhao \textit{et al.}~\cite{HS}, we assess response severity on a five-point Likert scale (1: no harm, 5: extreme harm).
+ASR is used as the primary metric to measure the effectiveness of jailbreak attacks.
+Its formal definition is provided in Section~\ref{sec:asr}. (ii) \textit{Harmfulness Score (HS):} Following Zhao \textit{et al.}~\cite{HS}, we assess response severity on a five-point Likert scale (1: no harm, 5: extreme harm).
 Consistent with prior studies, we employ GPT-4o to assign the scores, with higher values indicating more severe policy violations.

-For experimental setup details, please refer to Appendix~\ref{appendix:experimental_setup}.
+\textbf{Experimental Setup.} Experiments on open-source MLLMs were conducted on a server with dual NVIDIA RTX A6000 GPUs running Ubuntu 20.04.5 LTS.
+Closed-source models were evaluated via official APIs from OpenAI, Google, and Anthropic through POST requests.
+During PolyJailbreak’s optimization phase, GPT-3.5-turbo serves as the \textit{attack agent} (\(\mathcal{M}_A\)), and DeepSeek-V3-0324~\cite{deepseekai2024deepseekv3technicalreport} as the \textit{judging agent} (\(\mathcal{M}_J\)).
+The image generator (\(\mathcal{M}_D\)) is realized with FLUX.1-dev~\cite{labs2025flux1kontextflowmatching}.
+For reward computation, we employ MiniLM-L6-v2~\cite{MiniLM} as the text encoder and CLIP-ViT-B/32~\cite{CLIP} as the image encoder to extract semantic embeddings.
+For each malicious goal, we cap the optimization budget at $T_{\max} = 15$ steps.